Palawan Entry Requirements

 Entry permissions vary by nationality.
 Find your category below.

-Nationals of countries not eligible for visa-free entry or eVisa must obtain a visa from a Philippine embassy or consulate
+Nationals of countries not listed under visa-free entry must obtain a visa from a Philippine embassy or consulate before travel.

 Arrival Process